 Sometimes I look at their bathroom and sigh a tired sigh and walk away.

 I’ve certainly asked myself if professional housekeepers might be the right choice.
 I think it’s something a lot of us consider at different times.

 Hiring professional house cleaners would be awesome in a lot of ways.

 Today I’m going to talk about my four main reasons for not having a maid or house keeper.

 Before we get too deep into this — let’s talk about making cleaning part of your routine.
 Did you know you can automate all those chores?
 It’s fantastic!

-Why to not hire a cleaning service
+Why not hire a cleaning service?

-What would a housekeeper do?
+#1 What would professional housecleaners do?